wach128/cordova-plugin-health/README.md

 #### Android quirks

-- It will try to get authorization from the Google fitness APIs.
-It is necessary that the app's package name and the signing key are registered in the Google API console (see [here](https://developers.google.com/fit/android/get-api-key)).
-- Be aware that if the activity is destroyed (e.g. after a rotation) or is put in background, the connection to Google Fit may be lost without any callback.
-Going through the authorization will ensure that the app is connected again.
 - Be aware that if you want to fetch activities you also have to request permission for 'calories' and 'distance'.
-- In Android 6 and over, this function will also ask for some dynamic permissions if needed (e.g. in the case of "distance" or "activity", it will need access to ACCESS_FINE_LOCATION).

 #### iOS quirks